Kurrawong/kurra/README.md

-# Kurra Python Library
+# Kurra

-A Python package of RDF data manipulation functions that can be called from the command line or other software.
+A Python package of RDF data manipulation and data management functions that can be called from the command line or other software.

 This library uses the [RDFLib](https://pypi.org/project/rdflib/) under-the-hood to process [RDF](https://www.w3.org/RDF/) data.
 It supplies functions to: